CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 the starter code, use Chrome or Chromium, and make sure you have updated your browser and video drivers.

-In Moore 100B/C, both Chrome and Firefox have been tested and verified.
+In Moore 100C, both Chrome and Firefox work.
 See below for notes on profiling/debugging tools.

+Use the screenshot button to save a screenshot.

 ## Requirements